gridpoint-com/svg_island/README.md

 ---

-### Why? :palm_tree: SVG Island :palm_tree:
+### Why explore :palm_tree: SVG Island :palm_tree:

 notes:

-MARK: Why SVG Island?
+MARK: Why explore SVG Island?
 Well we have a lot of data that we need to visualize.
 We have top notch designers and they have dreamed up several creative ways to best inform our customers.
 With these design challenges we need a robust charting solution to bring these visualizations to life.

 ---